danmofo/dkp-manager/README.md

 	- MySQL CLI

 ## Up next...
+- Allow users to change to details
+- Add a 404 page for when pages can't be found.
+Show the template that couldn't be found.
+- Add a 5xx page for when pages throw an error, and in development, print the stack trace to the webpage.
+- Write some pagination for pages which list items - guild list, dkp history page, players list page
+- Implement Webpack for managing JavaScript
+- Make it look pretty - add CSS to external file and maybe use SASS or something else.
+	- Look at Grid/Flexbox maybe?!?
+Havne't looked at those much yet.

 ## Features/functions

 - Fixing generated SQL by modifying object mappings.
-- Write some features for guild masters/people who manage DKP
-	- Need a way to invite their guild members - invite mechanic, paste a link to someone
-- Allow users to change to details
-- Write some pagination for pages which list items - guild list, dkp history page, players list page
 - CSRF protection
 - Expire forgotten password token after a set amount of time.
-- Make it look pretty - add CSS to external file and maybe use SASS or something else.
-- Implement Webpack for managing JavaScript
 - Different configuration for different environments - production / dev
 - Domain name (replace localhost references with new domain) and SSL cert setup
 - Add the ability to edit a DKP decay interval.
 - Add the ability to decay DKP at intervals using percentages rather than fixed numbers.
 - Automated tests?!?!
 - Manually edit a players DKP
+- need a way to specify guild ownership when signing up...how do other websites do this?
+Maybe some blizzard API that can read guild metadata or players in a guild?

 ## Development